Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Sampling Experimental Setup

 \subsection{MATH}

 We report results on $128$ randomly selected test-set problems.
 We sample with a temperature of $0.6$ and do not use nucleus sampling.
 We use the fixed $5$ few-shot example from~\cite{lewkowycz2022solvingquantitativereasoningproblems} for each problem.
 We generate $10,000$ samples per problem.
 We set $512$ as the max token length for the generated solution.
-To grade solutions, we use the \verb|minerva_math| functions from LMEval \cite{eval-harness}.
+To grade solutions, we use the \verb|minerva_math| functions from LMEval \cite{eval-harness} to extract the model's final answer.
+We then check correctness if the extracted answer is an exact string match to the ground truth, or if the \verb|is_equiv| function from \verb|minerva_math| in LMEval evaluates to true.